 Fabien Goulay, Ph.D.

-The 3 major trusts areas are (i) formation and reaction of large hydrocarbon radicals, (ii) heterogeneous processes during the thermal conversion of biomass materials to usable biofuels, and (iii) radical chemistry under high-energy conditions found in plasma assisted environments.
+The 3 major research areas in the Goulay Laboratory are (i) formation and reaction of large hydrocarbon radicals, (ii) multiphase processes at the surface of atmospheric and biomass aerosols, and (iii) radical chemistry under high-energy conditions found in plasma assisted environments.
 This is achieved through a combination of advanced laser- and synchrotron-based spectroscopic techniques coupled to gas flow reactors.
 The experimental outcomes are used to propose elementary free radical chemical mechanisms toward developing predictive combustion models.

 Chemical dynamics; energy science; heterogeneous chemistry; nanoparticles; lasers applied to chemistry; mass spectrometry; synchrotron photoionization.

 - "Effect of Bulk Composition on the Heterogeneous Oxidation of Semi-Solid Atmospheric Aerosols", H. Fan and F. Goulay , Atmosphere 10, 791, 1-17 (2019)

 - "Kinetic Investigations of the CH (X2Π) Radical Reaction with Cyclopentadiene", K. L. Caster, Z. N. Donnellan, T. M. Selby, F. Goulay Journal of Physical Chemistry A 123, 5692-5703 (2019).

 - "Product Detection of the CH Radical Reactions With Ammonia and Methyl-Substituted Amines", Bourgalais, J., Caster, K. L., Durif, O., Osborn, D. L., Le Picard, S. R., and Goulay, F. Journal of Physical Chemistry A 123, 2178-2193 (2019).